citp/privacy-policy-historical/s/sb/sbt/sbtjapan.com.md

 Customer requests for any notice of matters, disclosure, amendment, or suspension of use of Personal Information and Specific Personal Information, etc. held by SBT under the Privacy Act shall be directed to the "Contact Office" indicated in Clause 11 below.
 After confirming the customer as the requesting party, the customer is requested to complete a form designated by us.
 SBT will then follow the procedures and, in principle, provide a written response in a proper, timely manner.
 SBT will charge the prescribed fees for responding to a request for any disclosure.

 ### 9\.
-Use of Cookies, etc.
+Use of Cookies

-SBT uses cookies, etc. to provide better services on its websites.
+SBT uses cookies provide better services on its websites.
+Please see our [cookie policy](https://web.archive.org/cookiepolicy).

 ### 10\.
 Management of Personal Data and Specific Personal Information, etc.